-The Real Madrid defender lambasted Clasico match official Alberto Undiano for turning down what his side thought was a stonewall spot kick appeal in the second period
+The defender lambasted Clasico match official Alberto Undiano for turning down what his side thought was a stonewall spot kick appeal in the second period

-The Portuguese attacker went down under Javier Mascherano's challenge in the Catalans' area as los Blancos sought an equaliser, having fallen behind to Neymar's first-half strike.
+The Portuguese attacker went down under Javier Mascherano's challenge in the Catalans' area as Los Blancos sought an equalizer, having fallen behind to Neymar's first-half strike.

-But referee Alberto Undiano's waved away Madrid's protests, much to the disgust of Ramos, who felt the match official had effectively decided the game in the hosts' favour.
+But referee Alberto Undiano's waved away Madrid's protests, much to the disgust of Ramos, who felt the match official had effectively decided the game in the hosts' favor.

-"We have been harmed, the penalty was so clear," the 27-year-old blasted to reporters after the match.
+"We have been harmed, the penalty was so clear," the 27-year-old said to reporters after the match.
 "There are things that we can't fight against.

 "The referee was determinant.
 Real Madrid played well against a hard team.
 It's been a long time since we saw Barcelona suffering and wasting time."